kosmas-valianos/libproxyprotocol/README.md

 # c-proxy-protocol
-A Go library implementation of the PROXY protocol, versions 1 and 2
+A C library implementation of the PROXY protocol, versions 1 and 2